sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 - A virtual machine configured with:
   - Visual Studio 2019 Community (latest release)

->**Important**: Whether you are completing the Oracle to Azure SQL migration path or Oracle to PostgreSQL migration, follow Tasks 1-4.
-Tasks 5 and 6 are path-specific.
+In this lab, there are three major migration paths:

+  - Migrating Oracle to Azure SQL
+  - Migrating SQL Server 2008 R2 Data Warehouse to Azure SQL (*homogenous* migration)
+  - Migrating Oracle to Azure Database for PostgreSQL

+Irrespective of which path(s) you complete, follow Tasks 1-7.
+After that, the Task titles indicate which migration paths they are intended for.

 ## Before the hands-on lab